 The growth of Bilbao’s port has been a real success story for Spain in recent years.
-But the increased traffic to and from the harbor had become a problem for the city’s ageing roads and was leading to frequent congestion.
-A new relief road was planned but required Mammoet’s specialist help to construct whilst preserving the ecology along the route through the scenic Bolintxu valley.
+But the increased traffic to and from the harbor had become a problem for the city’s aging roads and led to frequent congestion.

 Discussions on finding a suitable solution began several years before the project was due to commence, with technical analysis and studies conducted to understand precisely what was possible within the geography of the area.
 It was decided that the design of the bridges would each consist of an arch spanning the valley with supports only in the form of abutments on each side.
 It was then up to Mammoet to propose the best solution to install them.